-- Developing the Company's business continuity policies and procedures in line with best practices. - Developing plans to enable the Company to continue and to implement its basic and critical operations in cases of failure. - Conducting continuous tests of the business continuity plan to validate its operating effectiveness for Company's operations and activities. - Promote awareness and understanding of business continuity requirements among Company employees.
+- Developing plans to enable the Company to continue and to implement its basic and critical operations in cases of failure. - Conducting continuous tests of the business continuity plan to validate its operating effectiveness for Company's operations and activities. - Promote awareness and understanding of business continuity requirements among Company employees.